 You can listen to new and popular tracks, create and save playlists, and share them all with your friends and family.
 However, SoundCloud is more of a social hub for both indie and expert artists that offers to upload and share your tracks with the world – be it original music, remixes, or podcasts.
 You can also monetize your tracks and gather feedback on them from its community of music lovers.

-SoundCloud also offers a ‘Go’ plan, which allows you to download music tracks and listen to them offline, like few other services.
+SoundCloud also offers a ‘Go’ plan, which allows you to download music tracks and listen to them offline, like a few other services.
 Its premium versions for artists include more features such as a higher upload limit, robust statistics, and better control tools.

 What I liked about Tidal is that it features fantastic music – especially from its co-owners.
 It also boasts of hi-fi sound quality, allowing listeners to experience quality music.
-It comes with a variety of content including exclusive music tracks, videos and concert live-streams.
+It comes with a variety of content, including exclusive music tracks, videos and concert live streams.

-For artists and musicians on its platform, Tidal also offers a ‘TIDAL X’ service that helps them to connect and engage with their fans including live shows and meet and greets.
+For artists and musicians on its platform, Tidal also offers a ‘TIDAL X’ service that helps them to connect and engage with their fans, including live shows and meet and greets.

 Slacker features themed radio stations to match your mood on holidays and music festivals.
 Its custom radio stations are curated to your tastes and preferences like Pandora; however, it is not as good as Pandora at personalizing the stations.
 Moreover, you can share your music stations with friends and family members to allow them to enjoy your tracks.

 Slacker Radio preserves the best features for its premium subscribers, which will cost you slightly more than some services on this list.
 You can access ad-free music, superior audio quality, unlimited skips, and offline music on its premium plan.
-Last but not the least, it is only available for subscribers living in Canada and the US.
+Last but not least, it is only available for subscribers living in Canada and the US.

 iHeartRadio is known for its enormous collection of podcasts and radio stations.
 You can also listen to music from this streaming service.
 It is mostly available for free and supports a range of devices and platforms such as Amazon Alexa, Android, Fire OS, Google Home, macOS, PlayStation, Sonos, Windows, Xbox, and the web.